Cat Balding: The Ultimate Guide to Understanding and Caring for Your Feline Friend

 Due to genetic causes, some breeds may be more prone to hair loss than others.

-Behavioral Problems
+Behavioral Problems:

-When cats experience stress or anxiety, they may comb their fur excessively, which can cause hair loss, especially on the sides, tummy, and legs.
-Trauma inflicted by oneself Bleaching, biting, or scratching too much because of behavioral problems can lead to skin damage and bald areas.
+Over-tidying Stress or Anxiety: When cats experience stress or anxiety, they may comb their fur excessively, which can cause hair loss, especially on the sides, tummy, and legs.

 Outside Factors:

-Inadequate Nourishment: A diet deficient in vital nutrients might cause skin and coat health issues, which can culminate in hair loss.
+Inadequate nourishment: A diet deficient in vital nutrients might cause skin and coat health issues, which can culminate in hair loss.

 Environmental Irritants: Skin responses and hair loss can result from exposure to chemicals, dust, or other irritants.